Skip to content

 Students learn to assess in the biopsychosocial health status of clients across the life span in depth by obtaining a complete and accurate health history and by performing a thorough physical examination, then using the acquired data to formulate a working medical diagnosis.
 Content is designed to provide correlation of assessment strategies with an understanding of the mechanisms of illness and health problems of the main body systems, as well as to address the integration of common medical testing.
 Students explore role of the advanced practice nurse in the current health care delivery system.
 The laboratory component enables students to develop advanced assessment skills.

-This course supports a comprehensive understanding of the pathophysiological disease processes mostly commonly seen afflicting patients across the lifespan.
+This course provides FNP students with a comprehensive understanding of the pathophysiology of disease processes most commonly seen afflicting patients across the lifespan.
 Clinical pathology content addresses alterations in major body systems that are commonly found in primary care settings, as well as common testing used in the diagnostic process.

 This course builds on knowledge of advanced pharmacology, pathophysiology, and health assessment by examining safe and effective use of medications used to treat mental health disorders across the lifespan.
 Topics will include the examination of pharmacodynamics, pharmacokinetics, and drug interactions of these medications in congruence with the most recent evidence.
 Underlying pathophysiologic processes of mental health disorders are examined to provide context for differential diagnosis and pharmacological management.
 These disorders include major depressive disorder, post-traumatic stress disorder, anxiety, bipolar illness, and psychosis across the lifespan, including medications used in special populations such as pediatrics, the geriatrics, and pregnancy.
 Additional focus is the impact of the psychoactive medications on the client, family and community.
 Content is presented in relation to the role of the psychiatric-mental health nurse who functions in an advanced role.
 Students learn important considerations for selecting medications to include best practices and clinical guidelines, patient preference, safety profile, setting, monitoring requirements, and long-term patient management.